The wow signal

 Scan of the eponymous document by Jerry R. Ehman, public domain

-Karl-Heinz Kampert: In August 1977, astronomer J. R. Ehman analysed the signals recorded by the "Big Ear" antenna in the preceding days.
-At that time, this was still done by reading the computer printouts on continuous paper.
+Karl-Heinz Kampert: In August 1977, astronomer J. R. Ehman analysed the signals recorded by the “Big Ear” antenna in the preceding days.
+At that time, this analysis was still done by reading the computer printouts on continuous paper.
 The time sequence of the signal strengths was coded in the form of consecutive digits, where 0, 1, 2, ...
 9, A, B, ...
 X, Y and Z stood for increasing signal strengths during a time window of ten seconds.
-In the printouts, which seem confusing today, Ehman found a sequence of the form "6EQUJ5" beginning at 23:16 local time on 15 August, i.e. an immensely strong, long-lasting signal from a direction not far from the galactic centre.
-He marked this signal on the printout with the note "Wow!".
-It was to go down in the history of SETI research and radio astronomy as the "Wow!" signal.
+In the printouts, which seem confusing today, Ehman found a sequence of the form “6EQUJ5” beginning at 23:16 local time on 15 August, i.e., an immensely strong, long-lasting signal from a direction not far from the galactic centre.
+He marked this signal on the printout with the note “Wow!”.
+It was to go down in the history of SETI research and radio astronomy as the “Wow!” signal.

 A lot of money is being invested in the exploration of signals.
-A few years ago, a Russian billionaire even invested 100 million dollars in the "Breakthrough Listen" project, which was supported by renowned astronomers such as the then star physicist Stephen Hawkings, in order to find intelligent life beyond Earth.
-The aim of the project is to scan one million star systems close to Earth, the hundred nearest galaxies and the galactic centre for signs of extraterrestrial intelligence.
+A few years ago, a Russian billionaire even invested 100 million dollars in the “Breakthrough Listen” project, which was supported by renowned astronomers such as the then star physicist Stephen Hawkings, in order to find intelligent life beyond Earth.
+The aim of the project is to scan a million star systems close to the Earth, the hundred nearest galaxies, and the galactic centre for signs of extraterrestrial intelligence.
 Is this just pure science fiction for rich bigwigs?

 FAST, before the installation of the instrument platform, CC BY 3.0